D2D Coded Caching from Two Classes of Optimal DPDAs using Cross Resolvable Designs: Introduction

 \section{Introduction}

-Wireless data traffic is increasing rapidly every year fueled primarily by increased video demands \cite{Eri}.
-Cache aided communication exploits the high temporal variability in the network traffic.
-The novel coded caching scheme proposed by Maddah-Ali and Niesen in \cite{MaN} (referred to as the MAN scheme) considered an error-free broadcast network consisting of a single server with a library of $N$ files connected to a set of $K$ users each having a cache memory of $M$ files.
-The content is placed in the user cache memories during off-peak times such that during peak times the demands of all the users are met using multicast coded transmissions and the cache contents.
-The MAN scheme is shown to be optimal under uncoded data placement when $N \geq K$ \cite{YMA}.
-To achieve the optimal transmission load of the MAN scheme, each file needs to be split into $F$ number of packets, referred to as the subpacketization level, which grows exponentially with the number of users for a given caching ratio $\frac{M}{N}$.
+Wireless data traffic is increasing rapidly every year, driven predominantly by video-on-demand \cite{Eri}. {} Cache-aided communication exploits the high temporal variability in network traffic.
+The novel coded caching scheme proposed by Maddah-Ali and Niesen in \cite{MaN} (referred to as the MAN scheme) considered an error-free broadcast network consisting of a single server with a library of $N$ files connected to a set of $K$ users, each having a cache of size $M$ files.
+The content is placed in the caches during off-peak times, such that the demands of all users are met using multicast coded transmissions and cache contents.
+The MAN scheme is optimal under uncoded data placement when $N \geq K$ \cite{YMA}.
+To achieve the optimal transmission load of the MAN scheme, each file needs to be split into $F$ packets, referred to as the subpacketization level, which grows exponentially with the number of users for a given memory ratio $\frac{M}{N}$.

-Ji \textit{et al.} in \cite{Ji} extended the coded caching scheme to a wireless D2D network consisting of $K$ users each having a cache memory of $M$ files and a central server with a library of $N$ files.
+Device-to-device (D2D) communication is one of the most promising techniques for next-generation wireless Internet of Things (IoT) networks \cite{MACF, ERW}.
+D2D communication is also an enabling technology for realizing IoT in future fifth-generation and beyond wireless cellular communication systems \cite{TUY, LLLW}.
+Low latency is an essential constraint for many emerging IoT applications, and edge caching in IoT networks is a potential solution for decreasing the latency \cite{ZTS}.
+Therefore, studying cache-aided D2D networks is of great relevance to IoT networks.
+Ji, Caire, and Molisch in \cite{Ji} extended the coded caching scheme to a wireless D2D network consisting of $K$ users each having a cache of size $M$ files and a central server with a library of $N$ files (referred to as the JCM scheme).
 During the placement phase, the server places uncoded data into the user caches from the library.
-During the delivery phase, no central server is present and each user broadcasts coded messages using its cache content to all other users through the error-free shared medium.
-By using the multicast coded transmissions and the cache contents, all the users get the demanded file.
-The order optimality of the transmission load of the JCM scheme is shown in \cite{Ji} and \cite{CKRG}.
-Like the MAN scheme, the JCM scheme also requires a subpacketization level that grows exponentially with the number of users for a given caching ratio $\frac{M}{N}$.
+During the delivery phase, no central server is present and each user broadcasts coded messages using their cache content to all other users through an error-free shared medium.
+By using multicast coded transmissions and cached content, all users receive their requested files.
+The order optimality of the transmission load of the JCM scheme was shown in \cite{Ji} and \cite{CKRG}.
+Similar to the MAN scheme, the JCM scheme requires a subpacketization level that grows exponentially with the number of users for a given memory ratio $\frac{M}{N}$.
+For practical scenarios, it is desirable to have D2D coded caching schemes with low subpacketization levels.